cortexproject/cortex/docs/getting-started/getting-started-with-gossip-ring.md

 slug: getting-started-with-gossiped-ring
 ---

-Cortex requires Key-Value store to store the ring.
-It can use traditional KV stores like Consul or Etcd, but now it can also build its own KV store on top of memberlist library using a gossip algorithm.
+Cortex requires Key-Value (KV) store to store the ring.
+It can use traditional KV stores like Consul or Etcd, but it can also build its own KV store on top of memberlist library using a gossip algorithm.

 This short guide shows how to start Cortex in [single-binary mode](../architecture.md) with memberlist-based ring.
 To reduce number of required dependencies in this guide, it will use [blocks storage](../operations/blocks-storage.md) with no shipping to external stores.
 Storage engine and external storage configuration are not dependant on the ring configuration.

-## Single-binary, two Cortexes
+## Single-binary, two Cortex instances

 For simplicity and to get started, we'll run it as a two instances of Cortex on local computer.
-We will use prepared configuration files ([file 1](../configuration/single-process-config-blocks-gossip-1.yaml), [file 2](../configuration/single-process-config-blocks-gossip-2.yaml)), with no external dependencies.
+We will use prepared configuration files ([file 1](../../configuration/single-process-config-blocks-gossip-1.yaml), [file 2](../../configuration/single-process-config-blocks-gossip-2.yaml)), with no external dependencies.

 Build Cortex first: